 And based on that all information, someone could do a very good pretext for a social engineer attack via email.
 Since the bad guys know the targets family situation.
 In my opinion, those stickers are pretty much unnecessary.
 And I do not recommend using them

-just as some additional information.
+just a zoo, some additional information.
 There are also photo and video meta data.

 This could be a very valuable source of information.
-Actually, For example, he took one photo and when you look at the photos exist data, the meta data, it could contain all kinds of information.
+Actually, For example, it took one photo and when you look at the photos exit data, the metadata, it could contain all kinds of information.
 Besides what is actually in the picture

 if your contacts is to validate was the person from the picture really there at that time?

-This could may potentially make a good case
+This could make potentially make a good case.

-in this lesson.
-We went over the ocean.
-Definition learned.
+In this lesson, we went over the host and definition learned.
 What is the difference between information and data?
 Where can we find all that information?
 With an interesting example.
 And we went over the Internet structure, which includes the Surface Web, the Deep Web and the scary dark Web.

-In our next video, we'll talk about the ascent
+In our next video, we'll talk about the innocent